carlmunn/demo-brighthr-folder-files/README.md

 - Open and close folders via details/summary HTML tags
 - Testing with vitest, msw (http mocking)
 - Using path aliases for imports
+- I've used the term "Node" to represent file and folders.
+Since "node" represents a item in a tree structure and file systems generally are setup like this.
 Original specs at GitHub [repo](https://github.com/brighthr/Front-End-Tech-Tasks/blob/main/junior-and-middleweight.md)